SuperiorPython/SpotifyApp/README.md

 👤 Artist Breakdown → Lollipop chart showing your most frequent artists

+🔍 Playlist → Visualizes when songs were added and how styles shifted over time

 📅 Timeline View → Decade-by-decade and artist-by-year visualizations

 ⭐ Popularity Explorer → See how mainstream or niche your playlist really is